matiasgreaker/matiasgg-website/content/Misc/3b1b-Lec3.md

 ### Weird assumptions
 Let us define a number $i^2=-1$.
 After this definition a typicall conversation would go something like:

-"Wait, there is no such numbers!" - someone.
+"Wait, there is no such numbers!"

-"But we just defined it." - Math professor.
+"But we just defined it."

-"..." - someone.
+"..."

 "You can do that?
-Just define solutions?" - someone.
+Just define solutions?"

 Well, you can actually define solutions to equations, you of course have to make sure the definition dosn't contradict previous definitions, e.g. you cannot just define $5=1$.
 When doing such definitions, like $i^2=-1$ you should also make sure you define how operations with the definition works.
 So lets do that.
 #### Addition